EQUALITY, DIVERSITY AND INCLUSION POLICY

 We will display male and female results separately, side by side where systems allow.

-Our IVF and pregnancy deferral policy allows females undergoing In Vitro Fertilisation (IVF) treatment or who become pregnant to defer their entry.
-There are three steps to follow:
+Our pregnancy, IVF and adoption deferral policy allows females who become pregnant or who are undergoing In Vitro Fertilisation (IVF) treatment, or parents who are adopting children, to defer their entry.

-3.1 Females who obtain an IVF deferral will be granted automatic entry into the next race (typically the following year) after the initial deferred race.
+• IVF treatment: Granted automatic entry into the next race (typically the following year) after the initial deferred race.

 Breastfeeding